Ladies, Your Knee Pain May Be Coming From Your Hips

-Well, you do know that at Physio Solutions we are really good at treating the cause of your pain rather than just treating the pain itself.
+Well, you do know that at Physio and Sports Solutions we are really good at treating the cause of your pain rather than just treating the pain itself.
 So besides treating the patients' knee pain, the main thing was to explain the rationale of the treatment plan to them and then teach them how to specifically strengthen the hip muscles.

 The strange thing is I've actually noticed this trend quite a while earlier from treating previous patients.
 So I was really pleased to find an article that was published earlier this year that confirms what I thought.

 The study had 19 female runners with knee pain and a separate control group of another 19 female runners as well without knee pain.
 The group of women with knee pain had greater average hip internal rotation range and reduced hip muscle strength compared to the other group.

 The authors concluded that it is the abnormal hip mechanics and decrease strength levels rather than the difference in hip shape and structure of women (as compared to men) that caused their knee pain.

 So ladies, if your knees are causing you grief while running, please come in and see us and we will treat the cause of it to prevent it from coming back.
 And then you can run, pain free of course.

 Souza RB and Powers CM (2009).
 Predictors of Hip Internal Rotation during Running: An Evaluation of Hip Strength and Femoral Structure in Women With and Without Patellofemoral Pain.
 Am J Sp Med.
 37(3):579-587.